• Skip to primary navigation

 How to Brown Butter

 The process of browning butter may seem a bit intimidating but it’s actually pretty simple!
-There are a few different ways to brown butter but I prefer the stovetop method.
+There are a few different ways to brown butter but we prefer the stovetop method.
 All you need is a medium saucepan or skillet pan.

 Initially, the butter will melt and then begin to foam up.
 Be sure to continue stirring and checking the color beneath the foam because it will turn very quickly.
 Keep a close eye on it and remove it from the heat as soon as the color starts to darken.